cupy/cupy/docs/source/cupy-reference/testing.rst

 ------------------------

-The following decorators offers the standard way for parameterized test with respect to (single or combination of) dtypes.
+The following decorators offers the standard way for parameterized test with respect to single or the combination of dtype(s).

 .. autofunction:: for_dtypes
 .. autofunction:: for_all_dtypes